cktech1me/state-street/README.md

 State Street Challenge, Christopher King
-Uses React-router and react-table. fetchTransactions is a single redux action to pull the data using fetch data.json was placed in public
+Uses React-router and react-table. fetchTransactions is a single redux action to pull the data.json using fetch
-Todos: Enable multi filtering, Cleanup the page layout (maybe use FlexBox or bring in materials ui or something)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).